telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/GridTimestamp/README.md

 ## Sample Overview
-This area demonstrates the GridTimestamp sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates handling timestamp/rowversion concurrency columns in Telerik Grid in ASP.NET MVC.
+The sample shows how to implement optimistic concurrency control using timestamp fields to prevent conflicting updates.

+Common techniques shown in this sample:
+- Using timestamp/rowversion columns for concurrency
+- Implementing optimistic concurrency checks
+- Handling DbUpdateConcurrencyException
+- Displaying concurrency conflict messages
+- Refreshing data after concurrency conflicts
+- Working with EF concurrency tokens

 ---